-A. Appeals of the Hearing Panel's Decision Regarding Responsibility.
-The only permissible grounds for an appeal are: (1) availability of new germane evidence that was not, despite the due diligence of the parties, available at the time of the hearing; (2) procedural irregularity during the resolution process that affected the outcome of the matter; and/or (3) the Assigned Coordinator, Investigator(s), or Hearing Panel members had a conflict of interest or bias for or against Complainants or Respondents generally, or the individual Complainant or Respondent, that affected the outcome of the complaint resolution process.
+- A. Appeals of the Hearing Panel's Decision Regarding Responsibility.
+The only permissible grounds for an appeal are: (1) availability of new germane evidence that was not, despite the due diligence of the parties, available at the time of the hearing; (2) procedural irregularity during the resolution process that affected the outcome of the matter; and/or (3) the Assigned Coordinator, Investigator(s), or Hearing Panel members had a conflict of interest or bias for or against Complainants or Respondents generally, or the individual Complainant or Respondent, that affected the outcome of the complaint resolution process. - B. Appeals of the Sanctions.
+The Complainant may appeal on grounds that the sanctions are insufficient to achieve the Policy's goals of eliminating acts of HDSM, preventing reoccurrence of such acts, and remedying the effects of HDSM, and the Respondent may appeal on the grounds that the sanctions are excessive.

-- B. Appeals of the Sanctions.
-The Complainant may appeal on grounds that the sanctions are insufficient to achieve the Policy's goals of eliminating acts of HDSM, preventing reoccurrence of such acts, and remedying the effects of HDSM, and the Respondent may appeal on the grounds that the sanctions are excessive. - C. The Appeals Procedure.
+C. The Appeals Procedure.
 The Assigned Coordinator will ensure that the decision makers for appeals do not have a conflict of interest, or bias for or against Complainants or Respondents generally, or an individual Complainant or Respondent.
 The respective appellate decision-maker will immediately determine if the appeal is viable (e.g., submitted within the applicable time limit and justified under one of the established bases for appeal) and simultaneously notify both parties in writing whether or not the appeal can go forward.
 Both parties will have 7 days from the decision-maker's notification to submit a written statement to the decision maker in support of, or challenging the outcome of the hearing.

-Appeals must be made in writing to the Vice President for Business Affairs and Finance, who will notify the Assigned Coordinator that an appeal has been received.
-After reviewing the evidence from the hearing, including the recording of the hearing, the Vice President for Business Affairs and Finance will determine if: (1) the decision of the Hearing Panel should stand; or (2) the decision of the Hearing Panel should be overturned; or (3) additional evidence should be obtained before making an appellate decision.
-If the Vice President for Business Affairs and Finance decides to overturn the decision of the Hearing Panel, or that additional evidence should be obtained, the Vice President will consult with the Assigned Coordinator on the appropriate steps to take to come to a final resolution of the complaint.
-The Vice President of Business Affairs and Finance will notify the Assigned Coordinator, the Complainant, and the Respondent simultaneously in writing of the decision and actions to be taken.
+Appeals must be made in writing to the Dean of Students, who will notify the Assigned Coordinator that an appeal has been received.
+After reviewing the evidence from the hearing, including the recording of the hearing, the Dean of Students will determine if: (1) the decision of the Hearing Panel should stand; or (2) the decision of the Hearing Panel should be overturned; or (3) additional evidence should be obtained before making an appellate decision.
+If the Dean of Students decides to overturn the decision of the Hearing Panel, or that additional evidence should be obtained, the Dean will consult with the Assigned Coordinator on the appropriate steps to take to come to a final resolution of the complaint.
+The Dean of Students will notify the Assigned Coordinator, the Complainant, and the Respondent simultaneously in writing of the decision and actions to be taken.
 There is no further appeal.